-Biogas can be an alternative to conventional transportation fuels.
-The benefits of biogas are similar to the benefits of natural gas.
+RNG can be an alternative to conventional transportation fuels.
+The benefits of RNG are similar to the benefits of natural gas.
 Additional benefits include:

 - Increased Energy Security—Biogas offsets non-renewable resources, such as coal, oil, and fossil fuel-derived natural gas.
 Producing biogas creates U.S. jobs and benefits local economies.

-- Fewer Emissions—Biogas reduces emissions by preventing methane release in the atmosphere.
-Methane is 21 times stronger than carbon dioxide as a greenhouse gas.
+- Lower Emissions—Capturing biogas reduces emissions by preventing methane release into the atmosphere.
+Methane is 25 times stronger than carbon dioxide as a greenhouse gas.

 - Better Economics—Biogas reduces the cost of complying with EPA combustion requirements for landfill gas.

-- Cleaner Environment—Producing biogas through anaerobic digestion reduces landfill waste and odors, produces nutrient-rich liquid fertilizer, and requires less land than aerobic composting.
+- Cleaner Environment—Producing biogas through anaerobic digestion reduces landfill waste and odors and produces nutrient-rich liquid fertilizer.

 Research and Development

-Research and development efforts are reducing the costs of biogas production and purification, producing higher-quality natural gas from biogas, and evaluating the performance of biogas-fueled vehicles.
-Some federal and state programs assist in these efforts, including EPA's Landfill Methane Outreach Program and AgSTAR Program.
-Learn more about landfill gas research and development projects from the Natural Gas Vehicle Technology Forum.
+Research and development efforts are reducing the costs of biogas production and purification, working toward advanced and efficient conversion technologies, producing higher-quality RNG, and evaluating the performance of RNG-fueled vehicles.
+Some federal and state programs assist in these efforts, including EPA's Landfill Methane Outreach Program and AgSTAR Program, a collaborative effort of EPA, the U.S. Department of Agriculture, and the U.S. Department of Energy.

-Learn more about methanol from the links below.
+Learn more about RNG and biogas from the links below.
 The AFDC and U.S. Department of Energy do not necessarily recommend or endorse these companies (see disclaimer).

 - A Biogas Road Map for Europe (European Biomass Association)